School Counseling Licensure Endorsement

 Endorsement requires completion of coursework equivalent to the 48-semester-hour MEd in School Counseling.

 The Professional Educator License: The school counseling endorsement program is designed for students who already have completed a master's degree in education, counseling or a related field.
-Candidates must also hold a valid teaching license or complete three additional education courses:
+Candidates must also hold a valid teaching license or complete three additional education courses, which are:

 - CPSY 420: Counseling Skills